Healthdirect Free Australian health advice you can count on.

 What colour should my stool be?

-Some foods (such as beetroot) can affect stool colour, but if your stools are black, very light grey or pale, you should visit your doctor.
+Some foods (such as beetroot) can affect stool colour.
+If your stools are black, very light grey or pale in colour, you should visit your doctor.

 What texture should my stool be?

-If you have diarrhoea or constipation for more than 2 to 3 days, or you find blood in your stools, see your doctor.
+If you have diarrhoea or constipation that is not getting better, or you find blood in your stools, see your doctor.

 What is the Bristol stool chart?